eugenesvk/bypass-paywalls-chrome-clean/README.md

 ### Troubleshooting

-If WSJ stops working try removing all wsj.com site cookies.
+If WSJ stops working try removing all wsj.com site cookies.\
+For The Denver Post turn off uBlock.